kaapstorm/pregnant_justice/src/03_pain_in_the_gut.rst

 "What's up, Doc?" smiled Herman, "Have you figured out what's causing my belly ache?"

 "Well, uh, I know what it can't be.
 It can't possibly be that you're pregnant.
 Because that's not possible.
 Have you swallowed any, uh, toys recently?"

 "No?"

-"What about the kind of things that a man would be too embarrassed to tell their GP, like, accidents involving anal play?"
+"What about the kind of things that a man would be too embarrassed to tell his G.P., like, accidents involving anal play?"

 "What?"